 Once you’ve made the sugar free keto lemon curd, I am sure you will want more keto dessert recipes to try.
 Here are just a few of my favourites.

-1. Sugar Free Keto Pavlova – Top the pavlova with the lemon curd as well as double cream for a decadent but keto compliant dessert.
+1. Sugar Free Keto Pavlova – Top the pavlova with the lemon curd as well as double cream for a decadent but keto friendly dessert.

 2. Keto Lemon Cheesecake Matchsticks – The lemon curd adds a delicious twist to a much-loved treat!